Top 15 China Travel Tips - Things to Know Before You Go

-Planning a trip to China and traveling throughout the country can be daunting, especially if you've never been there before.
-To having a lifetime trip, we list the top China travel tips that you need to know before traveling to China.
+Planning an international trip to China can feel challenging, especially if it is your first time visiting.
+To help make your trip easier, we have put together 15 important China travel tips that you need to know before traveling to China.

 - Take Your Credit Card and Some Cash

-- Book Your Trip Through a Travel Agency
+- Plan Your Trip With Experienced Travel Experts

 - Pack Smartly for Diverse Weather Conditions